nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 To change service parameters, follow these steps.

-1. On the **Configuration** menu, select **Security Server Clients**, select a client from the table and click the **Services** icon on that row.
+1. Navigate to **Clients** tab, click the name of the client containing service you wish to view and click the **Services** tab.

-2. Select a service from the table and click **Edit**.
+2. Click the arrow symbol in front of a REST or WSDL service and in the list that is displayed click the service code which you wish to edit.

-3. In the window that opens, configure the service parameters.
+3. In the view that opens, configure the service parameters.
 To apply the selected parameter to all services described in the same service description, select the checkbox adjacent to this parameter in the **Apply to All in WSDL** column.
-To apply the configured parameters, click **OK**.
+To apply the configured parameters, click **SAVE**.

 ### 6.7 Managing REST Endpoints